Bendistocratic/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be able to import contacts from another file.
+6. Should be able to see last used commands.

 ## Appendix D : Glossary